yguitton/training-material/topics/proteomics/tutorials/neoantigen-1-fusion-database-generation/tutorial.md

 >
 {: .agenda}

-# Neoantigen Fusion Database Generation

-## Overview of Fusion Neoantigen Database Workflow
+# Overview of Fusion Neoantigen Database Workflow

 The workflow in this tutorial guides users through the generation of a fusion neoantigen database, covering key steps in bioinformatics to identify, filter, and prepare fusion-specific peptides for further immunological study.
 Below is an overview of each major stage: